ScratchLang/ScratchLang/README.md

 ### Python V1 Bugs

-- No known bugs yet.
+- Some decompilation bugs, too lazy to list.

 ---